 With the strong support of a group of concerned citizens, the Washington state legislature passed SB 5474 in 2017.
 The legislation provides state funding to address elk hoof disease with the WSU College of Veterinary Medicine leading the research effort.
 In August 2018, WSU hired Dr. Margaret Wild, who has spent her career investigating diseases in elk, to lead the effort.

-Ultimately, we hope to learn the cause of the disease and provide information to wildlife agencies for successful management it in the wild.
+Ultimately, we hope to learn the cause of the disease and provide information to wildlife agencies for the successful management of it in the wild.
 It will take many steps to reach that goal.
 At this point, our plan is initially to:

 Study disease causes and contributing factors in captive elk

 We will use captive elk in a controlled environment to learn about the causes of the disease and contributing factors, such as nutritional condition and exposure to herbicides, that may make elk more or less susceptible.
 This information could directly inform management and mitigation, help us better understand the risk (to elk and other species), and serve as input needed for computer models of disease impacts.
-The WSU elk facility is currently under and construction.
-We anticipate captive elk studies beginning in 2020.
+A new WSU elk research facility was completed and studies on captive elk began in 2020.

 Study disease agents in the lab

 Using modern laboratory technology called metagenomics we are looking at all the genetic material contained in samples from diseased hooves to identify which bacteria are associated with hoof disease.
-This work will guide improvement of methods to isolate the causative agent(s) and develop tests to better detect, and potentially treat or prevent, them.
+This work will guide the improvement of methods to isolate the causative agent(s) and develop tests to better detect, and potentially treat or prevent, them.

 Conduct regional surveillance